 A student of mine from Russia was baffled at why Americans suppress their emotions rather than pouring out their hearts.
 “You Americans have tears streaming down your face, and you say, ‘It’s okay, It’s okay!’”

-I marvel at how different tears are portrayed in ancient Jewish culture and modern American culture.
+I marvel at how differently tears are portrayed in ancient Jewish culture and modern American culture.
 There are myriad examples of grown men in the Old Testament outright weeping, yet American men are looked down upon if they cry.
 For American women, crying is more acceptable, but too much and you’re labeled as erratic and unstable.

 We tend to adhere to this paradigm when we yearn; rather than talking about it with another believer, we distract ourselves with work or TV or Instagram.
 But distraction isn’t the greatest danger.
 When I ignore my yearning, when I don’t continually remind myself that my citizenship is in heaven, I fall into idolatry.
 Thermodynamics tells us that energy doesn’t ever disappear; it must go somewhere.
 In the same way, when I ignore my yearning, it doesn’t sit latent but is funneled into a thinking that says a human or job or achievement will satisfy.
 In his sermon “The Weight of Glory,” C.S.
 Lewis says of our longing for heaven that “Almost our whole education has been directed to silencing this shy, persistent, inner voice; almost all our modern philosophies have been devised to convince us that the good of man is to be found on this earth.”